dgrisafe/rookie-researcher/Zotero | Citation Management Recommendations.md

 The [Zotero MS Word plugin](https://www.zotero.org/support/word_processor_integration) is useful for inserting citations throughout a Word document and automatically creating a bibliography at the end of the manuscript.

 [Better BibTeX](https://retorque.re/zotero-better-bibtex/) is an extension for Zotero (and Juris-M) that makes it easier to manage bibliographic data and share a large number of manuscripts with collaborators.
-Files with .bib extensions can be obtained from Zotero by exporting a group of manuscripts, shared with collaborators, and then imported into their personal Zotero libraries.
+Files with .bib extensions can be obtained from Zotero by exporting a group of manuscripts, sharing the .bib file with collaborators, and they can import the references into their personal Zotero libraries.
+I have included two examples of these .bib files on [Zotero]() and [Alcohol Use Disorder]().

+I have placed my Zotero library on my personal Dropbox server so I can read the PDFs associated with my library on the go.
+This is more advanced, but can be done my following [Ilya Kashnitsky's blog post](https://ikashnitsky.github.io/2019/zotero/).

 Below are examples of various exported bibliographies in various styles, which can be quickly modified to fit the preferences for any given journal, collaborator, assignment, etc. To do this: